 Urban areas are not equally complex

-While on average Britain’s largest urban areas are more complex than the rest of the country there is much variation between them, with some urban local authorities performing even below the non-urban average.
+While on average Britain’s largest urban areas are more complex than the rest of the country there is much variation between them, with some urban areas performing even below the non-urban average.
 This is important because, as Figure 3 shows, more complex economies are more productive, while the least productive cities and large towns have competitive advantages in low complexity sectors (e.g. mining, warehousing, etc.), which have low productivity.

 Figure 3: Highly complex economies are more productive